 Keep in mind that the first step toward earning any of these credentials – and someday an incredible career! – is to complete a bachelor’s degree in accounting or finance.
 Deciding between a CMA versus CPA versus CFA before getting a degree is putting the cart before the horse.

 But one thing is for sure.
-If you want to be the cream of the crop, becoming a CMA, CPA or CFA is the way to do so.
+If you want to be the cream of the crop, the path to becoming a CMA, CPA or CFA is the way to do so.

 All you need to do is commit to making it happen.